 Mission and Vision

 Many shelters in the United States have high-energy, reward-driven dogs, who may be difficult to place into homes due to their overabundance of energy and need to play.
-However, these two qualities – high energy and high toy drive- are the primary qualities looked for in successful candidates for conservation detection or other working dog programs.
+However, these two qualities – high energy and high toy drive – are the primary characteristics sought in successful candidates for conservation detection or other working dog programs.

-Rescues 2the Rescue is a program created by Working Dogs for Conservation (WD4C) and the International Fund for Animal Welfare (IFAW) that aims to connect shelters with high energy, difficult to place dogs with detection dog trainers or other such working dog programs.
-Rescues 2the Rescue aims to facilitate these connections in order to provide a sound and successful adoption option and to provide a resource to bridge the gap between shelters and working dog programs in order to provide difficult to place dogs with enriching and rewarding careers.
+Rescues 2the Rescue is a program created by Working Dogs for Conservation (WD4C) and the International Fund for Animal Welfare (IFAW).
+We aim to connect high-energy, difficult to place shelter dogs with detection dog trainers and other such working dog programs.
+Rescues 2the Rescue facilitates these connections in order to provide a sound and successful adoption option and to provide a resource to bridge the gap between shelters and working dog programs in order to provide difficult to place dogs with enriching and rewarding careers.

 Rescues 2the Rescue is a facilitative body, with the capacity to connect adoptable dogs with potential trainers.
-Trainers and dogs will be vetted appropriately as per the below guidelines, in order to maximize successful adoptions and minimize failures or poorly matched situations.
+Trainers and dogs are vetted according to the guidelines below in order to maximize successful adoptions and minimize failures and poor matches.
 Rescues 2the Rescue will maintain the final decision regarding inclusion of both dogs and trainers in this program.
-Rescues 2the Rescue will not directly be involved in the transfer of animals.
+Rescues 2the Rescue will not be directly involved in the transfer of animals.

 WD4C maintains a training philosophy which upholds respect for the dog and encompasses all aspects of how the dogs live and are handled.
 This includes employing an adequate and fair working schedule so as to maintain each dog’s health and maximize their effectiveness.
 It also includes ensuring that nutritional needs are met for each individual dog with respect to the environment in which the dog works, the amount of work they undertake, individual metabolic activity, dietary considerations, and supplemental needs.
-Play and relaxation is also critically important for working dogs outside of their given job, and so play time should be allocated and tailored according to the individual needs of the dog.
+Play and relaxation outside of their given job are also critically important for working dogs, so play time should be allocated and tailored according to the individual needs of the dog.

 Detection dog trainers and partnering organizations will undergo the screening process (as described in the Guidelines for Working Dog Adoptions document) to ensure training methods meet WD4C and IFAW standards for humane training.
 Potential trainers/partners agree to abide by the screening administrators’ decision regarding inclusion on the website.